Staff Profiles

 I am a Modern British and Imperial historian specialising in nineteenth and twentieth century histories of family and childhood, the emotions and material culture, poverty and welfare, health, disability, and wellbeing, and migration and environment.

-I joined Newcastle holding both a British Academy Postdoctoral Fellowship and a NUAcT Fellowship.
-My current project, 'In care and after care: emotions, institutions, and welfare in Britain, Australia, and Canada, 1820-1930',brings a history of emotions perspective to understand residential care experiences, to address the performance of emotion and affect in care provision, and individual and collective responses to institutional life.
+My British Academy funded project, 'In care and after care: emotions, institutions, and welfare in Britain, Australia, and Canada, 1820-1930', brings a history of emotions perspective to understand residential care experiences, to address the performance of emotion and affect in care provision, and individual and collective responses to institutional life.
 As a transnational project, that draws on 'new' imperial history approaches too, this research contributes to a growing body of scholarship that considers the two-way dialogues, circulation, and development of welfare practices on a global scale.
+I am currently preparing my second monograph from this research.

 Academic Background